Basilica of Our Lady of the Martyrs, Lisbon

-The parish of Our Lady of the Martyrs was created immediately after the reconquest of Lisbon to the Moors in 1147, which has its origin in a small chapel built to be able to house the image of the Virgin brought by English crusaders, Was called by people as Our Lady of the Martyrs in memory of all the soldiers who died in combat in defence of the Christian faith.
+The parish of Our Lady of the Martyrs was created immediately after the reconquest of Lisbon from the Moors in 1147.
+Its origin was a small chapel built to be able to house the image of the Virgin brought by English crusaders, was called by people "Our Lady of the Martyrs" in memory of all the soldiers who died in combat in defense of the Christian faith.
 According to tradition, D. Afonso Henriques requested the help and protection of the Virgin, and in it, the first baptism was made in the city after the Reconquest.

-The hermitage was already a large baroque church in 1755 when it was completely destroyed during the earthquake that hit Lisbon that year.
+By 1755, the hermitage was already a large baroque church when it was completely destroyed during the earthquake that hit Lisbon that year.
 The current basilica was designed by Reinaldo Manuel dos Santos, after having been dedicated by the religious authorities in March 1784.